material-admin/doc-material-components/button-examples/Android/android-button-example.md

 ### Toggle Bar

-The toggle bar allows you to select from a group of buttons that can be set to [selective action](https://material.io/components/buttons/#toggle-button) where only one button in a group can be selected at one time.
+The toggle bar is a group of related toggle buttons sharing a common container.

 #### Toggle bar example

-The following example shows a button bar with the following icons:
+The following example shows a toggle bar with the following icons:
 * aspect ratio
 * assignment
 * late assignment
 * bookmark

 The example allows multiple buttons to be selected.
-To exclusively select a button, add `app:singleSelection="true"` to `MaterialButtonToggleGroup`.
+If only one option in the group should be selected and active at a time, add `app:singleSelection="true"` to `MaterialButtonToggleGroup`.
+This ensures that selecting one option deselects any other.

 Source code APIs: